 Uniform - Blouse:

-Original or reproduction grey cotton buttoned blouse with collar and long sleeves worn under charcoal gray wool tunic jacket.
-Blouse has no pockets or shoulder boards.
+Original or reproduction grey cotton buttoned blouse with collar and long sleeves are worn under a charcoal gray wool tunic jacket.
+The blouse has no pockets or shoulder boards.
 White cotton blouse allowed for special occasions only.
-An original or reproduction narrow black mens tie is also to be worn with these blouses.
+An original or reproduction narrow black men's tie is also to be worn with these blouses.
 No clip-on ties are allowed.